 By law, under the Homeowner’s Protection Act, PMI has to come off once the outstanding principal reaches 78 percent of the original value of the home.

 Prepare to provide a professional appraisal to the lender to substantiate your claim.
 You may spend a few hundred dollars to get it done, but the cost savings will be worth it.

 If you’re nearing the 80 percent mark, the lender may be willing to remove PMI from your loan.
 There’s also a possibility that you’ve already met some other criteria that warrant the removal of coverage.

 4. Refinance your mortgage

 Perhaps your credit was in shambles and you were forced to take out a government-backed loan that requires you to carry PMI for the duration of the loan.
 Or maybe you got stuck with a conventional loan from a private lender that requires PMI until the LTV ratio reaches 70 percent.

 Either way, refinancing your loan with laxer PMI restrictions may be a better option.
 But be sure to run the numbers to confirm that the new loan will not cost you more over time.
-(Remember, extending or resetting the loan term will give the lender more time collect interest from you).
+(Remember, extending or resetting the loan term will give the lender more time to collect interest from you).